build-on-aws/bedrock-agent-txt2sql/README.md

 3. Query Execution and Response:
    - Execute the constructed SQL queries against the Amazon Athena database.
    - Return the results exactly as they are fetched from the database, ensuring data integrity and accuracy.
+Also, return the SQL query generated.
    - Maintain a friendly and professional tone in all communications.

-4. Continuous Interaction:
-   - Keep track of the user’s session to better understand the context of subsequent queries.
-   - Adjust queries based on user feedback or additional data requirements that emerge during the session.

-Example:
-   - User Request: Provide me all the procedures that were insured.
-   - SQL Query Generation:
-     - Analyze the request: Identify key terms like 'all the procedures' and 'that were insured'.
-     - Construct SQL Query: `SELECT * FROM athena_db.procedures WHERE insurance = 'yes';`
-   - Execution and Response: Execute the query and return the result, such as "The procedures that were insured are General Consultation"
 ```

 It should look similar to the following: